What are the benefits of joining a sorority or a fraternity?

 What are the rules regarding alcohol?

 Each sorority or fraternity on campus has inter/national alcohol policies, which require members to follow all federal, state, and local laws, governing alcohol consumption.
 The University also has policies for all students regarding alcohol consumption and drug.
+Events that are registered with the Office must follow both the University policies, as well as the inter/national organization policies for risk reduction.
+There may be events hosted by fraternities and sororities (date parties, formals, tailgates, etc.) where alcohol is present, but these events must follow firm guidelines about risk reduction and safety.
+All recruitment and new member activities should be alcohol free.

 What are the rules regarding hazing?